sahilsaxena21/channel_spend_optimization/README.md

 ## 6. Significance and Next Steps

 Findings from this effort allowed the marketing team to be more scientific about deciding how much to spend on each channel.
-From the lift in clicks achieved using optimized spending, the team expects to realize an additional revenue of **$43,000** from each campaign.
+From the lift in clicks, the team expects to realize an additional revenue of **$43,000** from each campaign.

 Going forward, the marketing team will need additional help in setting up optimal campaign-level spend targets for automated bidding.
 A similar approach to the above can be used for helping the marketing team with this decision as well.
-Moreover, other variables like ad creative, seasonality considerations, etc. can be taken into account as well to further improve the model R2 score.
+Moreover, other variables like ad creative, seasonality considerations, etc. can also be taken into account to further improve the R2 score of the predicted cost curves.